tcibils/myScreeps/README.md

  - First level : simple harvesters to start the machine and bring some energy.
  - Second level : using fat harvesters and fast movers to bring the energy back to the spawn, extensions and containers - containers used by upgraders to upgrade the room - get them space around !
  - Third level : using fat harvesters to stack energy in links, which send the energy to another link near a deposit.
 From there, spread to spawn and extenions by spreaderEfficient
  - Long distance harvest. : using long distance fat harvesters and movers to long-distance harvest, based on 4 input tables by player.
-Requires at leat one sender link in the room.
+Requires at leat one sender link in the room - carefull, CPU expensive, and one spawn can not be enough to spawn all creeps needed !
  - Creep sizes are automatically defined in body building loops, depending especially on the room capacity for most, to make them as big as possible
  - Deposit and withdraw target are for most creeps defined in dedicated modules.
-Always towers first, then spawn and extensions - keep them filled !
+Include refilling tower in priority in case of attack.

 *Markets :* Automatic harvesting if terminal + extractor.
 Automatic sale of K,U,H,O,L. Just selling, no lab etc., stacking credits.
 Also selling energy if too much.

-*Defense :* Tower(s) will be refilled to max ASAP and will only focus on destroying ennemies[0].
-Lame AF.
-Automatic safe mode if > 4 ennemies attack parts in the room.
-Walls and ramparts are shit.
+*Defense :* Room threat level automatically detected.
+Towers refilled by spreadersEfficients efficiently.
+Tower focus closest ennemy to maximize damage.
+Walls are getting build up to 10M HP at room level 8.
+Correct defense.
+If a player attacks the room and I can't defeat it, safe mode and email notification.

 *Attack  :* "PureFighter" available, just plain attacking code based on flags.
 Lame.
 No nuke code.